ChrizBrown/ParallelizedGaB/readme.txt

 ./GaB_batch_streaming ../datasets/IRISC_dv4_R050_L54_N1296_Dform IRISC_dv4_R050_L54_N1296_Dform_Res <batch size> <stream size>
 # Batching Streaming, Constant Memory (Fully optimized)
 ./GaB_constant_batch_streaming ../datasets/IRISC_dv4_R050_L54_N1296_Dform IRISC_dv4_R050_L54_N1296_Dform_Res <batch size> <stream size>

-# Slurm Script
-A slurm script can also be run instead.
-First, line 34 needs to be updated to the path of your code directory.
-The slurm script will default run through the following scenarios:
-- Serial Code
-- Naive global
-- batching
-- batching and streaming
-- batching, streaming, and constant memory

-# Functional Verification
-The functional verification is done by observing the stdout output from each file.
-The BER for each run should decrease exponentially as the alpha values get lower.
-The outputs should be within the ballpark range of the values found in "Example Outputs" folder.